Finetundra/Tundras-Toasters/Server Quote Book.md

 ***

+**Wispers**

+>So I just decompiled a windows program into pure C code.
+I consider that an accomplishment.
+Too bad I don't know C code.

+***

 **Profsano**

 >I dreamed like I was in a game where My little pony was building a fort to defend against the something, but it was a trap to activate the sun to burn the turtles in the night.
 Then i was arrested and interragated by an evil guy who had all the bad guys in his jail that I captured.
 Once I pissed him off he sent yhe bsd guys after me but I managed to get away.
 I met patrik in a dream and hugged him glad he was ok.
 But he fell over and died and I walked away with a terrifed face